Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 3.md

 So yeah, FindPairs has awesome thread-safety guarantees.
 But if you try to write to the components of the entity pairs using `ComponentLookup`, you will still get safety errors.
-That’s because Unity’s job system doesn’t know this is safe.
+Unity’s job system doesn’t know this is safe.
 You could get around this with the `[NativeDisableParallelForRestriction]` attribute, but Psyshock provides a safer alternative.
 In your `IFindPairsProcessor`, simply replace your `ComponentLookup` with `PhysicsComponentLookup`.
 There’s also `PhysicsBufferLookup` and `PhysicsAspectLookup`.

 Here's an example where two ship entities take damage when they collide.
 FindPairs reports pairs where the AABBs are overlapping, so the